datajamesallen/vartools/README.md

 	$ vartools db oocytes-upload [FILENAMES]      # upload prepared oocyte data to the linked database
 	$ vartools db clinvar-update                  # updates clinvar based on a list of genes
 	$ vartools db gnomad-update                   # updates gnomad based on a list of genes

-show the currently used database

-    $ vartools db show

 prepare oocyte data files